-AGENDA ITEM V-K
+AGENDA ITEM IX-K

-Consideration of adopting the staff recommendation to the Committee relating to the Report on Assessment of Graduate Medical Education Positions (S.B.
+Consideration of adopting the Committee's recommendation to the Board relating to the Report on Assessment of Graduate Medical Education Positions (S.B.
 215, 83rd Texas Legislature, Regular Session)

 Texas Education Code, Section 61.0661 requires the Coordinating Board to conduct an assessment of the adequacy of opportunities for graduates of medical schools in the state to enter graduate medical education in the state and to report the results of the assessment to the Texas Legislature by December 1 of each even-numbered year.
-The report will present the required data and analysis, including:
+The report presents the required data and analysis, including: